Frequently asked questions

 Can I receive college credit for dual enrollment or AP exams?

-Yes, a maximum of 25 credits may be transferred into the University of Michigan.
+Yes, first-year students may transfer a maximum of 25 credits into the University of Michigan.
 Credits earned during dual enrollment, enrollment in an early or middle college program, or through Advanced Placement or International Baccalaureate testing may potentially transfer to the BSN curriculum.
 Please review the Transfer Credit Policy for first-year students for specific details.

 Can the four-year traditional Bachelor of Science (BSN) program be accelerated?

-The BSN program is a lock-step, four-year program.
+No, the BSN program is a lock-step, four-year program.
 In other words, students must complete one level before proceeding to the next.
-Due to the required clinical sequencing of the program, it cannot be accelerated.
+Due to the required clinical sequencing of the program, it cannot be accelerated, even for students entering with dual enrollment or AP/IB credit.

 When will my clinical experiences begin?